 With these choices of restaurants in Tombstone, you may wonder where to grab lunch.
 Or go out to dinner.
-Enjoy a terrific steak meal - Read More>.
+Even enjoy a terrific Steak Meal>.
 Or if you’re staying over, you’ll certainly need to know where you can get breakfast.
 Well, here you are – choose whatever you need…

 We can help you out!
-Since we live in Tombstone, we’ve checked out most restaurants here.
-We'll give you our opinion, and our recommendations.
-We also know how our local friends feel about places to eat.
+Since living and having a business in Tombstone, we’ve checked out most restaurants here.
+We have our opinion, our recommendations.
+We know how local friends feel about assorted places to eat.
 We’ll clue you into what they say.

-They're organized by category.
+We organized by category/meal time.
 Even a section for Snacks/Event-Eats.
-And finally - we'd like Your Feedback on your experience in any Tombstone restaurants.
-We hope you’ve received good service and satisfactory to excellent food.
-But we want to hear your honest review.
+Also what’s Your Feedback on any Tombstone restaurants?
+We hope you’ve received good service and delicious food.
+But we want your honest review.
 Compliments too!
-If you need to critique anyone – please give a suggestion for improvement!
+If you critique anyone – please give suggestions for improvement!

 Local List of Tombstone Restaurants

 Get Lunch in Tombstone Arizona

 Most Tombstone restaurants are open at lunch-time.
 But some are only open certain days of the week.
 We’ll go over the details for you…